npalomin/sind/training.md

 7. Before edditing the polygons, enable snapping / Project / Snapping Options .
 Click on the magnet icon, change the drop down "Vertex" to "Vertex and Segment" and click on "Snapping on intersection" button.
 Close the window.

-8. To add new polygons to a layer, select the layer, turn on the edditing mode (click on the yellow pencil button) and select the Add Polygon Feature (second icon to the right from the yellow pencil).
+8. To add new polygons to a layer, select the layer (BUILDING layer then PARCEL layer), turn on the edditing mode (click on the yellow pencil button) and select the Add Polygon Feature (second icon to the right from the yellow pencil).

 9. Draw by clicking with the mouse left click and finish the polygon with the mouse right click.
 Add the corresponding new FUC for the polygon you created (e.g. create two new polygons '12190001' and '12190002').